(RE)PHRASING—SHAPING MUSIC WITH MODERN INSTRUMENTS"

 Exploring how affordances influence phrasing

 Understanding the agency of material affordances and co-affordances is vital in the cooperation between the musician and the instrument, and how it invites you to make music.
-This research project highlights the phrasing challenges modern instrumentalists face and how choices in material and interaction intersect with the performer and the performance.
+This research highlights the phrasing challenges modern instrumentalists face and how choices in material and interaction intersect with the performer and the performance.

 [2] Weinzierl S., Lepa S., Schultz F., Detzner E., Coler H., and Behler G. «Sound power and timbre as cues for the dynamic strength of orchestral instruments» The Journal of the Acoustical Society of America 144, p.
 1352-1353 (2018)